basierend auf Bewertungen

 Occurrences

-A high quercetin content is found, for example, in capers (per kg about 1600 mg quercetin), onions (per kg about 284-486 mg quercetin), chives (245 mg), cranberries (156 mg), black currants (69 mg) and in kale (60 mg).
+A high quercetin content can be found, for example, in capers (around 1600 mg quercetin per kg), onions (around 284-486 mg quercetin per kg), chives (245 mg), cranberries (156 mg), black currants (69 mg) and in kale (60 mg).

-Benefit and mode of action
+Benefits and mode of action

-Since there have been hardly any scientific studies on quercetin in humans to date, so-called "health claims", i.e. health promises associated with taking it, are not permitted.
-The study situation therefore relates primarily to laboratory and animal experiments.
+Since there have been hardly any scientific studies on quercetin in humans to date, so-called “health claims”, i.e.H Health promises associated with taking it are not permitted.
+The study situation therefore relates primarily toa on laboratory and animal experiments.
 However, since there are numerous promising starting points here, clinical studies on humans can be expected in the near future.

-It is undisputed that quercetin appears to be a particularly strong antioxidant that is roughly comparable to OPC or the epigallocatechin gallate (EGCG) from green tea leaves.
-The reason for this can be found in the chemical structure of quercetin - because it is a polyphenol that has an additional hydroxyl group instead of a sugar molecule.And the more OH groups a polyphenol has, the higher its antioxidant effect
+It is undisputed that quercetin appears to be a particularly strong antioxidant that is roughly comparable to OPC or epigallocatechin gallate (EGCG) from green tea leaves.
+The reason for this can be found in the chemical structure of quercetin - because it is a polyphenol that has an additional hydroxyl group instead of a sugar molecule.
+And the more OH groups a polyphenol has, the higher its antioxidant effect.

-Another special feature of flavonoids such as quercetin is their ability to regenerate substances that have already been oxidized (e.g. vitamins C and E), i.e. to give them back their antioxidant power.
+Another special feature of flavonoids such as quercetin is their ability to convert already oxidized substances (e.g. to regenerate vitamins C and E), i.e.H to give them back their antioxidant power.

-A study by the University of Naples postulates an anti-inflammatory effect of quercetin in that it is in principle able to reduce concentrations of the tissue hormone prostaglandin E2 and the fatty acid derivative leukotriene B4.
-Both substances are relevant for the initiation of inflammatory processes and significantly involved in the release of inflammatory mediators such as histamine. https://onlinelibrary.wiley.com/doi/abs/10.1111/j.2042-7158.1988.tb05250.x
+A study from the University of Naples postulates an anti-inflammatory effect of quercetin in that it is in principle able to reduce concentrations of the tissue hormone prostaglandin E2 and the fatty acid derivative leukotriene B4.
+Both substances are relevant for the initiation of inflammatory processes and are significantly involved in the release of inflammatory mediators such as histamine. https://onlinelibrary.wiley.com/doi/abs/10.1111/j.2042-7158.1988.tb05250.x

-How do I recognize a high quality product?
+How do I recognize a high-quality product?

 Legal consumer information